Systematic desensitization is used to treat extreme aversions through a combination of graded exposure and relaxation.

 This practice will be especially useful for clients when they face real-life exposure, whether intentional or unintentional, as it can be practiced discreetly in any situation.

-The homework sheet is provided to maintain the counterconditioned response between sessions.
-After each session using any of the first three worksheets, give the client a printed copy of the homework sheet and show which exercise they must practice.
+The homework sheet is provided to maintain the counter conditioned response between sessions.
+After each session, where you have used any of the first three worksheets, give the client a printed copy of the homework sheet, and show which exercise they must practice.